SQL Server Stretch Database pricing

 SQL Server Stretch Database is not available in the Brazil South region.
 Please select another region.

-SQL Server Stretch Database is not available in the UK West region.
+SQL Server Stretch Database is not available in the France Central region.
 Please select another region.

-SQL Server Stretch Database is not available in the UK South region.
+SQL Server Stretch Database is not available in the France South region.
 Please select another region.

 Stretch Database bills Compute and Storage separately.
 Compute usage is represented with Database Stretch Unit (DSU) and customers can scale up and down the level of performance/DSUs that they need at any time.